ajdavis/emptysquare-hugo/emptysquare/content/living-while-dying-is-tasy.md

 ![](moving-train-2.jpg)

 But what I want to talk about today is, have I really prepared for death?
 There's a koan about this.
 In ancient China, a monk wanted to ask the teacher, Ummon, how do I prepare to get old, get sick, and die?
 But since he was an ancient Chinese monk, of course he didn't say that.
-He had apoetic way of expressing his question.
+He had a poetic way of expressing his question.

 He said: